Rick and Nicky

 The Missionary Task

 A people group is considered “reached” when the missionary task has been completed.
-The missionary task has been completed when a healthy church is established, capable of evangelizing their own people and reaching out in mission to other peoples.
+The missionary task has been completed when a healthy, indigenous church is established, capable of evangelizing their own people.
+A healthy indigenous church is self-governing, self-supporting, and self-propagating. .
 In Acts 14:26, the missionary task is described as the “work that [Paul and Barnabas] had now completed.”
 This completed missionary task included evangelism (they preached the gospel), discipleship (they were strengthening the disciples) and church planting (Paul and Barnabas appointed elders for them in every church they had planted) (Acts 14:21-28).

 A Missionary

-A disciple of Jesus set apart by the Holy Spirit and sent out by the local church to cross cultural, linguistic and usually geographic barriers as a part of a missionary team focused on establishing healthy churches among unreached peoples and places.
+a disciple of Jesus set apart by the Holy Spirit and sent out by the local church to cross cultural, linguistic and usually geographic barriers as a part of a missionary team focused on establishing healthy churches among unreached peoples and places (based on the IMB definition).

 A Global Christian

-One who understands God’s heart for the world and strategically lives their life in such a way that whatever they do and wherever they are they are striving to see Him glorified among all nations.
+One who understands God’s heart for the world and strategically lives their life in such a way that wherever they are and whatever they do they are striving to see Him glorified among all nations. (adapted from “Explore the World Christian Lifestyle” study)

 A Local Church